shaneikennedy/jdd/content/blog/git-intro/index.md

 ### Concluding
 And that's the basics of git and what you need to get going.
-There are lots of editor integrations that can help simplify this workflow but it is absolutely worth knowing what's actually going on under the hood; knowing this will provide a solid understanding of git, help you master the more advanced commands that weren't covered in this post, help you reason about the more advanced features that you see whatever editor integration you use, and just anecdotally having a strong understanding of git has helped me troubleshoot and resolve multiple issue in my career.
+There are lots of editor integrations that can help simplify this workflow but it is absolutely worth knowing what's actually going on under the hood; knowing this will provide a solid understanding of git, help you master the more advanced commands that weren't covered in this post, help you reason about the more advanced features that you see in whatever editor integration you use, and just anecdotally I can tell you having a strong understanding of git has helped me troubleshoot and resolve multiple issue in my career.
 Last but not least, this is something you're going to use everyday for the rest of your code-writting life, you don't want it being a pain point in your workflow.